RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-automatic-sorting.md

 ---

-## Data range
+## Range

-Use this interface to define the sorting criteria.
+Use this interface to configure sorting settings

 <a class="plain" href="../../assets/images/gui/TP-panel-sample-tm-autosorting-range.png"><img src="../../assets/images/gui/TP-panel-sample-tm-autosorting-range.png" style="max-width:182px;"/></a>

-The data set defined in
+The data set defined in panel
-[Data and histogram](#data-and-histogram) is sorted according to a specific value range.
+[Data](#data) is sorted according to a specific value range.
 The range is defined by a minimum value set in **(a)** or **(c)** and a maximum value set in **(b)** or **(d)**  for the x- or y-axis respectively.
 Range bounds can also be defined by simply clicking on the [Histogram plot](#histogram-plot).